 After returning back to Canada I was thinking about buying a scooter as well, but owning a scooter here is not so pleasant.

-– There is winter with snow and everything in Canada, so you can’t drive it half of the year.
+– There is winter with snow in Canada, so you can’t drive it half of the year.

 – Here in Quebec province you can get only a 50cc scooter with a regular driver’s license, otherwise need a motorcycle license.